 At the start time of the alert and all subsequent notifications, all users or Business Units added to the Alerts Go to setting receive an alert notification at the same time in the method set in their alert preferences.

 When an Alert Rule is set to send alerts to a Business Unit, alert notifications are sent as a voice message to the Business Unit's phone number.

 The Alert Interval time period sets how frequent alert notifications are continuously sent during an alerting condition.
 If an alert is acknowledged, alert notifications resume at the time period set in the Resume Alerts After has been reached.

 As an example, an alert was activated at 1:00 PM and the Alert Interval is set to 15 minutes.
 An alert notification is sent every 15 minutes.
-However if the alert was acknowledge, alerts resume at this frequency once the Resume Alert After time period has been reached
+However, if the alert was acknowledged, alerts resume at this frequency once the Resume Alert After the time period has been reached

 Resume Alerts After